Madrid to Dublin (MAD–DUB) — Airlines, Schedules & Connections

 Flights from MAD to DUB

-Adolfo Suárez Madrid–Barajas Airport (MAD) and Dublin Airport (DUB) are connected by nonstop service from Aer Lingus and Ryanair.
-With 39 weekly departures, this is a heavily served route.
+Adolfo Suárez Madrid–Barajas Airport (MAD) and Dublin Airport (DUB) are connected by nonstop service from Ryanair.
+With 48 weekly departures, this is a heavily served route.

 MAD to DUB Flight Duration and Schedule